martinstarkov/ecs/README.md

 manager.Reserve(5); // 5 entities.
 ```

-As mentioned previously, managers can only be duplicated like so:
+Managers can be duplicated as follows:

 ```c++
 auto new_manager = manager.Clone();